 CSC President’s Event fosters brainstorming session

 This year’s CSC conference featured a new format for the President’s Event.
-Outgoing president Kim Baines, FCIC, took up the challenge of how to make inclusion, diversity, and equity a priority for everyone in a panel discussion format.
+Outgoing president Kim Baines, FCIC, took up the challenge of how to make inclusion, diversity, and equity a priority for everyone in a discussion format.
 She used the occasion as an opportunity to champion a key initiative in the CSC’s strategic plan, the Working Group for Inclusion, Diversity and Equity (WIDE).
 Over the last year this body has identified topics that are directly relevant to the chemical science community, which were discussed throughout many of the conference symposia in Edmonton.

 The CSC President’s lunchtime gathering was devoted to three major aspects of the WIDE agenda: educational equity, conference issues including a speaker code of conduct, and an inclusion, diversity, and equity (IDE) framework for CSC.
 Some 66 people attended and broke up into smaller groups dedicated to one of these three categories.